Najeeb-Aqel/MY-Bookshelf/README.md

 2. In the command line move file to directory: ` ~/vagrant `

-3. In the command line change to directory: ` ~/vagrant/catalog `

 3. Run vagrant virtual machine: ` vagrant up `

 4. log in to virtula machine: ` vagrant ssh `

+5. In the command line change to directory: ` cd ~/vagrant/catalog `

-4. Run main.py: ` python application.py `
+6. Run application.py: ` python application.py `

 # Built With